solr-extensions/solr-util/README.md

 ## Usage

-Compile with Maven and install the artifact in your local repository, then add the following dependency to your code:
+The library is published via Maven Central.
+If you're using Maven, simply add the following dependency to your project:

     <dependency>
         <groupId>com.s24.search.solr</groupId>
         <artifactId>solr-util</artifactId>
         <version>1.1</version>
     </dependency>

-The artifact is not yet available via Maven Central.

 ## License